Supercharge your Content with SEO

 With the second pillar, it’s time to get creative.
 Brainstorming at the beginning of the process increases the level of creativity and gets stakeholders bought into the concept from the get-go.
 To make these sessions productive, share a briefing document in advance so that everyone comes prepared with ideas and examples, having reviewed and digested the details and toyed with a few concepts in advance.

 Bust out the whiteboards and sticky notes (or Zoom and digital whiteboard tools if you’re remote), and prepare to wrap the session with an established creative direction and a content format.

-Pour the best of your brainstorming results into a content brief.
+Pour the best of your brainstorming results into .
 Your copywriter will develop an outline and your SEO will bring in components to flesh out the outline.
 Incorporate title suggestions, meta descriptions, H2 tags and keywords.
 This way, you’re not tacking keywords on at the end of the creative process as an afterthought.
 You’ll take a comprehensive approach that considers SEO as an important factor in your strategy.

 For highly visual pieces, like a new web page or an E-book, bring your content and design teams together to collaborate.
 You can avoid a bunch of back-and-forth by encouraging everyone to work in tandem, with the content team crafting the copy while your design team is assembling rough wireframes.
 Everyone has the ability to work together and adjust what they’re doing to produce the best possible content.

 Review + Distribute